veepionyc/git-style-guide/README.md

 merging - especially to master - should be a two-way process to minimise conflicts.
 First merge FROM master TO your branch, then merge the result BACK to master.

-example: I have just finished a feature on experimental branch `j/thing`
+example: I have just finished a feature on an experimental branch `f/thing`.
+It's good and I want to merge it.

-    git checkout jonathan
+    git checkout foundry
-    git merge j/thing
+    git merge f/thing

+when I am satsfied with the result, I want to merge `foundry` with `master`.

+First `git fetch` to update your local copy of remote indexes:

+	git fetch -a

+(This is not necessary but good practice: updates all local copies of remote indexes. `fetch` ensures `git status` will accurately report when a local branch is out of sync with a remote.)

-when I am satsfied with the result, I want to merge jonathan with master.
-Ensure your local version of master is in synch with remote (on github):
+Ensure your local version of `master` is in synch with remote (on github):

 	git checkout master
-	git fetch -a  //not necessary but good practice: updates all local copies of remote indexes git pull
+	git pull

 switch back to the branch we want to merge, then update it with latest master:

-    git checkout -b jonathan
+    git checkout -b foundry
     git merge master

 now merge back in the other direction..

     git checkout master
-    git merge jonathan
+    git merge foundry

 ##Distribution